Icinga/icingaweb2/doc/04-Resources.md

 ## Configuration <a id="resources-configuration"></a>

-Each section in `config/resources.ini` represents a data source with the section name being the identifier used to reference this specific data source.
+Each section in `resources.ini` represents a data source with the section name being the identifier used to reference this specific data source.
 Depending on the data source type, the sections define different directives.
-The available data source types are *db*, *ldap*, *ssh* and *livestatus* which will described in detail in the following paragraphs.
+The available data source types are `db`, `ldap` and `ssh` which will described in detail in the following paragraphs.

 ### Database <a id="resources-configuration-database"></a>